This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 If you want to avoid food colouring altogether, you can still create vibrant colours by using fruit or vegetable powders or juices.
 Similarly to liquid food colouring, juices (such as beetroot, spinach or carrot juice) will modify the wet to dry ratio.
 If you want to use it still, you will need a bit more flour and adjust as needed.

 Fruit or vegetable powders will work superbly and will not modify the overall ratio of the recipe, as you will need a marginal quantity.
 Some of my favourite natural powders are: spirulina, carrot, beetroot, blueberry or turmeric powders.
-One thing to be mindful of is that powders are typically quite concentrated in flavour, and this will change the taste of your biscuit.
+One thing to be mindful of is that powders are typically quite concentrated in flavour, and this will change the taste of your marble cookies.
 You need to ensure the flavours complement each other, as for example beetroot and spirulina might clash in taste.

-Getting creative with your biscuits
+Getting creative with your marble cookies

 I’m lucky enough to have a 3D printer, so I can design and make my own cookie cutters.
 Since we are speaking of making cookies look like pieces of art, what better than the man himself – surrealist painter Salvador Dali.